elemprod/lptask/README.md

 ## Buffered Task Pools

-Task pool's are an alternative method of defining tasks.
+Task pools are an alternative method of defining tasks.
 A task pool is a collection of reusable buffered tasks which can be dynamically allocated at runtime.
 Once a task is removed from the task pool at allocation, it is accessed in the same way that a regular buffered task would be.
 The task